Real Estate Appraisals: A Primer

 An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Anderson Appraisal, LLC, we are experts when it comes to knowing the worth of particular items in Amarillo and Randall County neighborhoods.
 The sales comparison approach to value is typically given the most importance when an appraisal is for a real estate exchange.

 A third way of valuing approach to value is sometimes used when a neighborhood has a measurable number of renter occupied properties.
 In this case, the amount of revenue the real estate produces is factored in with other rents in the area for comparable properties to give an indicator of the current value.

 Putting It All Together

-Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-The bottom line is, an appraiser from Anderson Appraisal, LLC will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Anderson Appraisal, LLC will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.